dymodi/dymodi.github.io/Research/2018-MobiSys/Outline.md

 ## 1 INTRODUCTION

+[comment]: # (The importance of the problems addressed)
+[comment]: # (The novelty of the proposed solutions)
+[comment]: # (The technical depth)
+[comment]: # (The potential impact)

+Indoor localization has been studied both in academia and industry for many years.
+Many innovative methods have been proposed to tackle this issue from many aspects [][][].
+However, compared with ubiquitous applications based on GPS in outdoor environment, the support from indoor localzation is still limited for upper layer applications.
+It seems that a gap still exists between the existing studies and potential large scale applications.
+Various complex challenges are the underlying reason of the gap: lacking universal algorithm for generic indoor environment, many algorithm relying on fingerprinting data or floor plan, lacking incentive for crowdsourcing mechanism, lacking robustness against attack [youssef2015towards].

 In this paper, we propose a large scale indoor localization system for the food delivery business based on BLE beacons.

 The pass-loss equation is not applicable due to variety of cellphone platforms and hardware.